-- 9.1.
+- 8.1.
 Staff will be alert to the following signs that may indicate a pupil/student is a victim of bullying:

 - Being frightened to travel to or from the academy

 - Asking to be driven to the academy

 - Unwillingness to attend the academy

 - Truancy

 - Becoming anxious or lacking confidence

 - Saying that they feel ill in the morning

 - Decreased involvement in academy work

 - Returning home with torn clothes or damaged possessions

 - Missing possessions

 - Missing dinner money

-- Asking for extra money or stealing
+- · Asking for extra money or stealing

 - Cuts or bruises

 - Lack of appetite

 - Unwillingness to use the internet or mobile devices

 - Becoming agitated when receiving calls or text messages

 - Lack of eye contact

 - Becoming short tempered

 - Change in behaviour and attitude at home

-- 9.2.
+- 8.2.
 Although the signs outlined above may not be due to bullying, they may be due to deeper social, emotional or mental health issues, so are still worth investigating.

-- 9.3.
+- 8.3.
 Pupils/students who display a significant number of these signs are approached by a member of staff, to determine the underlying issues, whether they are due to bullying or other issues.

-- 9.4.
+- 8.4.
 In addition, staff will be aware of the potential factors that may indicate a person is likely to have bullying behaviours, including, but not limited to, the following:

 - They have experienced mental health problems, which have led to the pupil/student becoming aggravated

 - They have been the victim of domestic abuse

 - Their academic performance has started to fall, which has meant they are stressed

-9.5.
+- 8.5.
 If staff become aware of any factors that could lead to bullying behaviours, they will notify the pupil/students class teacher, who will investigate the matter and monitor the situation.

-10. Staff principles
+9. Staff principles

-- 10.1.
-The academy will ensure that prevention is a prominent aspect of its anti-bullying vision. - 10.2.
-Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying. - 10.3 Unpleasantness from one pupil/student towards another is always challenged and never ignored. - 10.4.
-Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff. - 10.5.
-Staff always respect pupils' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - 10.6.
-If a member of staff believes a pupil is in danger, e.g. of being hurt, they will inform the DSL immediately. - 10.7.
+- 9.1.
+The academy will ensure that prevention is a prominent aspect of its anti-bullying vision. - 9.2.
+Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying.
+All potential bullying incidents must be logged as such. - 9.3 Unpleasantness from one pupil/student towards another is always challenged and never ignored. - 9.4.
+Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff. - 9.5.
+Staff always respect pupils' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - 9.6.
+If a member of staff believes a pupil is in danger, e.g. of being hurt, they will inform the DSL immediately. - 9.7.
 Follow-up support is given to both the victim and bully in the months following any incidents, to ensure all bullying has stopped.

-11. Preventing peer-on-peer sexual abuse
+10. Preventing child on child sexual abuse